klisiewicz/currency-rates/README.md

 #### Events

-- `LoadCurrencyRatesEvent` - informs the `BLoC` that it needs to load the currency rates,
+- `CurrencyRatesLoadEvent` - informs the `BLoC` that it needs to load the currency rates,
-- `RefreshCurrencyRatesEvent` - informs the `BLoC` that it needs to refresh the currency rates.
+- `CurrencyRatesRefreshEvent` - informs the `BLoC` that it needs to refresh the currency rates.

 #### States